A Homeschool Enrichment Program Serving the Ithaca, N.Y. community.

 For the past 12 years home schoolers joined together one, two or three days a week to study, play and be inspired by Mike Finn, a well-known and much appreciated teacher, artist, author, poet, carpenter and ringmaster.
 The children studied atelier drawing, botany, creative writing, current events, games, geometric drawing, geography, history, ornithology, poetry, physics, and woodwork among many other subjects.
 They built suspension bridge models, windmills and forts; visited countless natural areas and museums, created friendships.

 Our enrichment program runs Monday and Tuesday 9 AM- 3PM, with Friday option dependent on enrollment.
-Our classes We will augment and supplement Homeschooling work through an exciting and varied curriculum that meets the many interests and creatively challenges the many capacities of the school age students.
+We will augment and supplement Homeschooling work through an exciting and varied curriculum that meets the many interests and creatively challenges the many capacities of the school age students.

 Please visit our “Class Notes” page to see what we’ve been studying at the Finnstitute this year and in the past.